April 28, 2011

 Play for Me Kokopelli

-©2009 Shannon M. Wilson, "Play for Me."
+©2009 Shannon M. Wilson

-Though I created this a long time ago, I remember lettering it like it was yesterday.
-It was the first time I had attempted layered and circular text on one of my first paste paper backgrounds.
+Though I created this a long tine ago, I remember lettering it like it was yesterday.
+It was the first time I had attempted layered and circular text of one of my first paste paper backgrounds.
 I remember studying pictures of sweet Kokopelli and his feather-laden hair and trying to reflect the spirit of the southwest in the colors and textures.
 It was a gift for my mother on the occasion of her 65th birthday.
 (To say her home decor has a southwestern flare is an understatement.)

-It wasn't the art that made her cry, it was the words that accompanied it -- a beautifully presented little speech by my oldest son comparing her to Kokopelli, the mythical flute-playing character that can be found all over her house.
+It wasn't the art that made her cry, it was the words that accompanied it -- a beautifully presented little speech by my oldest son comparing her to the mythical flute-playing character that can be found all over her house.
 As the kids and I studied the history of this figure that is sacred to many Native Americans, we had to laugh at the similarities between the two of them -- mischievous, whimsical, joyful, charitable, musical, bringer of joy.

-We learned that according to some legends Kokopelli was a wanderer who carried songs on his back.
+Kokopelli was a wanderer who carried songs on his back.
 Representing everything pure and spiritual about music, he brought good luck and fortune to anyone who listened.
 His flute was said to symbolize happiness and joy.
 When he played the sun came out, the snow melted, grass began to grow, birds began to sing, and all the animals gathered round to hear his songs.

 You can see the same reaction in the children, grandchildren and students that sit at my mother's feet as she "sings" her love for them through her teaching, her stories, and her infectious energy.
 She believes in the potential of each child and student so fiercely that they end up believing it too, and that's when the magic happens.
 Their special gifts (that were always there) start pouring out and lives are changed.
-Whatever the true meaning of Kokopelli, our family knows him as an endless source of joy -- just like my mother.

 I'm sharing this piece here, now, because our recent move to New York took her daughter and grandchildren away from her.
 I wanted her to know, again, how much she's loved and missed and thought of.
 I know she is asking herself, "What now?," with her grandchildren far from home.
-I want her to remember that it is all children she influences and there are hundreds near her wherever she is and wherever we are.
+I want her to remember that it is children she influences and there are hundreds near her wherever she is and wherever we are.
 She has only scratched the surface on what she has left to give.
 I love you, Mom.
 Hang in there.

 April 20, 2011